 In terms of space for gambling StarWorld does spread its gaming over three separate floors which boded well for my chances of getting some action at a roulette wheel.
 Given that, this luxurious place boasts a very healthy 250 table games and that’s before you take a break from all that wheel spinning action, with more than 240 slots (which are far more affordable than the table games) there to change up your play; if you fancy your hand at a little pick and mix.

 Having 13,000 square metres of gambling floor with a buzzy atmosphere, this casino is popular.
 I was expecting to try out a smorgasbord of gambling delights but despite its size the roulette is fairly limited, even in the level one mass gambling area, and I was disappointed by this.
+So it might be bigger than the Ca' Noghera Casino in Venice, but the roulette is a bit tough to find.

 The first level is where the greatest numbers of gamblers come to have their fun although there are different private salons for VIP gaming scattered throughout the casino hotel.
 This area focuses on providing a small selection of games and these often come with a high price tag, with $300 not an unusual price to start your gaming fun - but I couldn’t find table roulette on offer here.